nieldk/blackmagic-cardputer/README.md

 ```
 attach 1
-read /sdcard/dump.bin              # whole flash, sized to the chip
+read dump.bin                      # whole flash, sized to the chip
 usbmode msc                        # if not already; dump.bin is now on the drive
 ```